Reliable Deck Repairs for Fashing Homes

 Can you repair a deck without a permit?

 To avoid problems, we check with the local permitting office before starting.
-At San Antonio Deck and Fence Works, we’ll walk you through the permit process and identify which tasks need approval.
+San Antonio Deck and Fence Works will guide you through the process and help determine what work does or doesn’t require approval.

 Where do deck boards often rot first?